Docklands Studios Melbourne

-Docklands Studios Melbourne is a major film and television production complex located in the redeveloped Docklands neighborhood of Melbourne in Victoria, Australia.
-The site is approximately 2 km from Melbourne central business district.
-The complex opened in 2004 and its primary function is to support Victoria's film and television industry and attract international and Australian productions to Melbourne.
+Docklands Studios Melbourne is a major film and television production complex located in the redeveloped Docklands precinct of Melbourne, Victoria, Australia.
+Situated approximately 2 km from Melbourne central business district, the facility opened in 2004 to support Victoria's screen industry and attract both international and domestic productions to Melbourne.

-It is one of three major studios in Australia, the others being Village Roadshow Studios in Gold Coast, Queensland and Disney Studios Australia in Sydney, New South Wales.
-The facility has recently expanded, with completion in early 2022 of a new super stage (Stage 6) that is one of the largest in the Southern Hemisphere.
+It is one of Australia's three major studios, alongside Village Roadshow Studios (Gold Coast) and Disney Studios Australia (Sydney).

+Docklands Studios Melbourne is a hybrid campus, with a mix of conventional stages, a purpose-built broadcast stage, and two LED Volume stages operated by NantStudios.